abdul4rehman215/Red-Hat-Performance-Tuning-Linux-in-Physical-Virtual-and-Cloud/lab12-network-utilization-tuning/troubleshooting.md

-# 🛠 Troubleshooting — Lab 12: Network Utilization Tuning
+# 🛠 Troubleshooting Guide — Lab 12: Network Utilization Tuning

 > This guide lists common issues encountered when tuning Linux networking with **sysctl**, **ethtool**, and **iperf3**, along with fixes and prevention tips.